jh5123/GACoT/README.md

 ## Approach

-We test dependency reasoning through a 2×2 experimental design that isolates two interventions:
+We test dependency reasoning, across Personal Finance, M&A and Investment Analysis domains, through a 2×2 experimental design that isolates two interventions:

 ### 1. Dependencies in Dataset
 When enabled, we augment prompts with explicit dependency graphs: